speakeasy-api/openapi-directory/SDKs/googleapis.com/firestore/v1/go/README.md

 * `FirestoreProjectsDatabasesDocumentsCreateDocument` - Creates a new document.
 * `FirestoreProjectsDatabasesDocumentsListCollectionIds` - Lists all the collection IDs underneath a document.
 * `FirestoreProjectsDatabasesDocumentsListDocuments` - Lists documents.
 * `FirestoreProjectsDatabasesDocumentsListen` - Listens to changes.
+This method is only available via the gRPC API (not REST).
 * `FirestoreProjectsDatabasesDocumentsPartitionQuery` - Partitions a query by returning partition cursors that can be used to run the query in parallel.
 The returned partition cursors are split points that can be used by RunQuery as starting/end points for the query results.
 * `FirestoreProjectsDatabasesDocumentsPatch` - Updates or inserts a document.
 * `FirestoreProjectsDatabasesDocumentsRollback` - Rolls back a transaction.
 * `FirestoreProjectsDatabasesDocumentsRunAggregationQuery` - Runs an aggregation query.
 Rather than producing Document results like Firestore.RunQuery, this API allows running an aggregation to produce a series of AggregationResult server-side.
 High-Level Example: ``` -- Return the number of documents in table given a filter.
 SELECT COUNT(*) FROM ( SELECT * FROM k where a = true ); ```
 * `FirestoreProjectsDatabasesDocumentsRunQuery` - Runs a query.
 * `FirestoreProjectsDatabasesDocumentsWrite` - Streams batches of document updates and deletes, in order.
+This method is only available via the gRPC API (not REST).
 * `FirestoreProjectsDatabasesExportDocuments` - Exports a copy of all or a subset of documents from Google Cloud Firestore to another storage system, such as Google Cloud Storage.
 Recent updates to documents may not be reflected in the export.
 The export occurs in the background and its progress can be monitored and managed via the Operation resource that is created.
 The output of an export may only be used once the associated operation is done.
 If an export operation is cancelled before completion it may leave partial data behind in Google Cloud Storage.
 For more details on export behavior and output format, refer to: https://cloud.google.com/firestore/docs/manage-data/export-import
 * `FirestoreProjectsDatabasesImportDocuments` - Imports documents into Google Cloud Firestore.
 Existing documents with the same name are overwritten.
 The import occurs in the background and its progress can be monitored and managed via the Operation resource that is created.
 If an ImportDocuments operation is cancelled, it is possible that a subset of the data has already been imported to Cloud Firestore.
 * `FirestoreProjectsDatabasesList` - List all the databases in the project.